JianhaoZhang/g_img_scraper/Readme.md

-Dependencies: selenium requests Pillow hashlib
+Dependencies: selenium, requests, Pillow, hashlib
 Can be installed via pip